clementw168/clementw168.github.io/_posts/automatants/2022-02-15-president.md

   </figure>
 </div>

 It became our headquarters.
-We had the freedom to organize it as we wanted, in exchange for presenting projects to sponsors.
+We had the freedom to organize it as we wanted, in exchange of presenting projects to sponsors.
 We even received an incredible NVIDIA DGX A100 for our projects and negotiated with the school to get two huge sofas.

 <div class="img-center">
   <figure>